revolalex/vue3-typescript/README.md

 const numberList = createList(123)
 ```

 With this, you get type safety, but the function is rather limiting isn’t it?
-And if we were to rename it properly, we’d probably want to call it addNumberToNumberList, but this wouldn’t be very reusable then.
+And if we were to rename it properly, we’d probably want to call it ```addNumberToNumberList```, but this wouldn’t be very reusable then.
 So the question is, how would we make this more reusable?

 In TypeScript, this is solved with the concept of “Generics.”
 At a high level, they allow you to define a dynamic type that is reused in the function later on.
 The key marker that generics are being used is when a function is appended with the ```<>``` bracket, which allows you to pass in a type rather than a JavaScript value that is passed in parentheses instead.
 So the code we had before would become: